SruthiKorembathe/CICDImplementation/Using-the-templates.md

 ## What again is this API?

 What are "toppings" and "pies" and who is "Pizza"?
-These are examples for the templates templates, and are about pizza pies and the toppings on them.
+These are examples for REST API GitHub Markdown wiki documents, and are about pizza pies and the toppings on them.

 > [!NOTE]
 > I didn't tell you that up front, but you are clever and will figure it out.

+These templates are built from internal documentation at a global company wanting better communication across their projects, and to help integrations against their REST APIs.
+They are sanitized for your protection (really mine).